- Systems Biology

 I’m a systems medicine researcher and oncology clinician, exploring integration of prior knowledge and data to guide therapy choice.

-In the ERACoSysMed project COLOSYS I contribute with computer models that predict drug synergy and resistance in colon cancer.
+In the ERACoSysMed project COLOSYS I have contributed with computer models that predict drug synergy and resistance in colon cancer.

 NTNU Health DrugLogics: